 - Appointment of the auditor (March-May): SECAS will run a competitive tender process on behalf of Ofgem, with Ofgem's approval over the final selection of the auditor.
 We expect the auditor to be appointed by the end of May.
 Initially, the auditor will be contracted for a three year period.
-The budget for the auditor contract will be set by SECAS. - Evaluation (June-July): The independent auditor will then evaluate DCC's contract management and procurement activity using the NAO framework and the agreed terms of reference.
-The auditor will work closely with DCC during this assessment to enable access to the required evidence as well as speaking to a number of DCC user representatives and the SEC Panel, the latter in particular in regards to the SEC change process.
-The auditor will need to provide an interim report for DCC to comment on by 30 July. - Reporting (July-September): The independent auditor will submit a draft report to Ofgem by 13 August, taking account of DCC's comments.
+The budget for the auditor contract will be set by SECAS. - Preparations/ confirming the Terms of Reference (March-May): Ofgem will publish the updated TOR as agreed with the auditor.
+This period will also be used to prepare for the evaluation period, such as initial meetings between Ofgem, the auditor, and relevant DCC teams. - Evaluation (June-July): The independent auditor will then evaluate DCC's contract management and procurement activity using the NAO framework and the agreed terms of reference.
+The auditor will work closely with DCC during this assessment to enable access to the required evidence as well as speaking to a number of DCC user representatives and service providers, and the SEC Panel, the latter in particular in regards to the SEC change process.
+The auditor will need to provide an interim report for DCC to comment on by 9 July-12 June. - Reporting (July-August): The independent auditor will submit a draft report to Ofgem by 23 July26 June, taking account of DCC's comments.
 This report will include the auditor's assessment on the level of attainment that DCC has reached for each supporting question and domain.
 Ofgem will review the report, and may request further iteration to ensure the report meets the requirements set out in the scope/terms of reference.
-The final report must be issued to Ofgem by 10 September.
+The final report must be issued to Ofgem by 20 August31 July.
 Once the final report has been issued, Ofgem will confirm to SECAS that the work is complete.
-The full report will then be issued to Ofgem, DCC and BEIS, and Ofgem will issue a non-commercially confidential version of this report to be circulated to the SEC Parties and the Panel. - Consultation (Oct-Dec): Ofgem will incorporate a summary of the auditor's report as part of the price control consultation, setting out the audit scores as part of Ofgem's minded-to position on DCC's performance under the OPR.
+The full report will then be issued to Ofgem, DCC and BEIS, and Ofgem will issue a non-commercially confidential version of this report to be circulated to the SEC Parties and the Panel.

+- Consultation (Oct-Dec): Ofgem will incorporate a summary of the auditor's report as part of the price control consultation, setting out the audit scores as part of Ofgem's minded-to position on DCC's performance under the OPR.
 Ofgem will then publish the price control consultation to provide an opportunity for all stakeholders to respond.
 In particular, this will provide an opportunity for DCC users, the SEC Panel and DCC to submit additional evidence to appeal the auditor's scoring. - Decision (Jan-Feb): Ofgem will then consider responses and any additional evidence submitted by stakeholders.
 This may include further clarification with the auditor around the scores.
 Ofgem will then determine whether to make any adjustments and publish the final decision.

-Note, in future years we may amend these timelines, particularly with a view to ensure the auditor submits its final report to Ofgem on $31^{\rm st}$ July in line with DCC's price control submission.
+Note, in future years we may amend these timelines, particularly with a view to ensure the auditor submits its final report to Ofgem on 31st July in line with DCC's price control submission.